 Feel free to bring your own basketballs for warmups; GBBL has 2 officially designated balls for league play, to ensure parity with the same type of basketball is being used by both games.
 For those wearing glasses, please either consider wearing contact lenses, or ensure your glasses can stay on your face, to avoid possible injury or breaking them.

-$5 penalty for not wearing team shirt without cause.
+$5 penalty for not wearing team shirt without cause in addition to that individual's team forfeiting home court throughout the round robin.
 Additional penalties may apply for subsequent infractions.

 GBBL encompasses 5 unique teams, each representing a specific color.
 The team you are drafted on, is the team logo and color shirt you are required to wear on that week.
 The 5 teams that make up GBBL are: